 Steve Bliss of BuildingAdvisor.com responds: If the floor is sagging visibly in the middle or is very bouncy, you may want to reinforce the floor to eliminate the sag and reduce the bounciness (for example, dishes rattling in a cabinet when you walk by).
 This is common in old houses and is usually more of a nuisance than a safety issue.
 Still it is a good idea to have the problem evaluated by an expert, such as a structural engineer or experienced contractor.
 It should only take an hour or so of his time — ask ahead of time what the cost will be to evaluate the problem and recommend a solution.

 Bounciness is usually caused by undersized floor joists.
 Sagging can be the result of undersized joists, an undersized support beam, or support posts that have rotted at the bottom or settled into the ground.
-Other causes can be joists that were notched or drilled improperly (see our Guide to Notching and Boring Joists) or are weakened by decay or insect damage.
+Other causes can be joists that were notched or drilled in the wrong place (see our Guide to Notching and Boring Joists) or are weakened by decay or insect damage.

-Rotten or damaged joists may need to be replaced, and the moisture problems that caused the decay should be addressed.
-Assuming the joists are in good condition, the solution to both sagging and bounciness problems is to reinforce the floor by either beefing up the floor joists or adding new posts and/or a new or reinforced support beam where this is practical.
+Any moisture problems that contributed to decay in the structure should be addressed before making structural repairs.
+Then rotten or damaged joists can be repaired or replaced, as needed.
+Assuming the joists are in good condition, the solution to both sagging and bounciness problems is to reinforce the floor.
+Depending on cost and practicality, they could mean beefing up the floor joists, or adding new support underneath with new or reinforced posts of support beams.

 Once the sag is removed, the floor will need to be held in place with a new or reinforced beam.
 In a basement or crawlspace, posts can be placed along the beam to support it.
 The posts must rest on properly sized concrete footings to prevent settling.
-If adding posts is not an option, then you may need to add a new correctly sized beam made of wood, engineered lumber (LVL), or steel.
+If adding posts is not an option, then you may need to add a larger beam supported only at the two ends.
+This could be made of wood, engineered lumber (LVL), or steel.

 If you are able to straighten the support beam with a jack, and don’t want to replace it, another option is to reinforce the straightened beam with a steel flitch plate.

 Sistering.
-Where sagging is not the main problem, bouncy joists can be stiffened by “sistering” a new wood or engineered-wood joist alongside the existing one.
+Where sagging is not the main problem, bouncy joists can be stiffened by “sistering” a new wood or engineered-wood joist alongside the existing ones.
 Attach the sisters to the existing joists with nails, screws, or bolts (bolts are best).
+Sistering is similar to adding a flitch plate, but typically uses framing lumber rather than steel or engineered lumber.

 Which solution is best for your project will depend on the cause of the problem, access to the framing, and whether adding beams and posts is a option.
 Best to get an experienced contractor to do the work.